Our Diagnostic Approach in Missoula

 • The problem is intermittent — shows up sometimes but not always

-Intermittent problems are worth diagnosing while they're still occurring.
+Intermittent problems are worth diagnosing while they are still occurring.
 Waiting until a system fails completely sometimes means the failure itself damages additional components in the process.
+It also removes evidence that would have made the first round of testing more efficient.

 Local Conditions in Missoula